netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

     * Service account
     * Citrix ingress controller pod creation

     First three sections are required for the Citrix ingress controller to monitor Kubernetes events.
 No changes are required for these sections.
-The next section defines environment variables required for the Citrix ingress controller to configure the Citrix ADC.
+The next section defines the environment variables required for the Citrix ingress controller to configure the Citrix ADC.

  2. Edit the YAML file and update the following environment variables.